LauraU123/duplication/scripts/README.md

 To reconstruct the mutations in the G gene, a series of steps are needed.
 This includes reconstructing all branches in the tree, followed by finding all

+1a. **Constructing the Phylogenetic Tree**

+This is carried out in an identical manner to the [without-G workflow](https://github.com/LauraU123/without_G_workflow) genome build.
+Outputs include annotated phylogenetic trees and  root sequences.

 1.**Reconstructing from root**

 The first step of the workflow includes reconstructing all of the branch sequences